George Morrison (1919–2000)

 1960

-His solo exhibition RECENT OILS by GEORGE MORRISON featured “The Red Feathers” series, at Grand Central Moderns Gallery, New York, (Nov 26–Dec 15) and George Morrison Show, Dayton Art Institute, Dayton, Ohio (Jun 7–Jul 10).
+His solo exhibition RECENT OILS by GEORGE MORRISON which features The Red Feathers series, is held at Grand Central Moderns Gallery, New York, NY (Nov 26–Dec 15).
+George Morrison Show takes place at the Dayton Art Institute, Dayton Ohio (Jun 7–Jul 10).

 1961